-Nevertheless, most homeowners in the same survey gave their project a big thumbs-up with a Joy Score of 9.7 — a rating based on those who said they were happy or satisfied with their project, with 10 being the highest rating and 1 the lowest.
+Nevertheless, most homeowners in the same survey gave their project a big thumbs-up with a Joy Score of 10 out of 10 — a rating based on those who said they were happy or satisfied with their project.

 Keep Up (or Down) with the Joneses